JunganSe/J-Rdp/Readme.md

 The settings are:
 - `enabled`: Set to false to disable the profile without having to remove it from the config file.\
+  Can be toggled from the tray menu.\
   Optional.
 Default if omitted: true
 - `name`: The name of the profile.
+Used in the tray menu and in log messages.\
   Optional.
-Only used to differentiate the profiles in the config file, and in log messages.\
+Default if omitted or empty: "(Unnamed profile)".
 - `watchFolder`: Path to the folder that should be watched.
 Must be absolute, e.g. "C:/MyFolder".\
   Accepts forward slash `/` or double (escaped) backslash `\\` as directory separators.
 - `filter`: The file name to watch for.
 The file type ".rdp" will be assumed if not provided.\